Are these questions really frequently asked?

 So who are you then?

-I’m Kim, or kissingthepixel as I’m sometimes known online.
+You can call me Kim.
 I’ve been playing video games regularly since finding The Secret of Monkey Island on my Amiga as a kid in the 1990s and still have a soft-spot for the adventure genre today.
-Visit the about page if you’re interested in finding out more.
+Visit the Press start page if you’re interested in finding out more.

 Who’s that handsome chap I often see you hanging around with?

 That would be Pete.
-He’s my long-suffering husband and has a huge fondness for The Division series, new technology and roast potatoes.
-While he’s never been interested in writing blog posts, he can usually be found next to me during Twitch streams or at gaming expos, and he looks after a lot of the Later Levels artwork.
+He’s my long-suffering husband with a huge fondness for The Division series, new technology and roast potatoes.
+While he’s never been interested in writing blog posts, he can usually be found next to me during Twitch streams and expos.
+He also looks after a lot of the Later Levels artwork

 What’s the deal with the blog name?

 When you learnt BASIC on a Commodore 64 as a kid and can remember the release of the original NES, you know you’re getting on a bit.
-That’s not necessarily a bad thing though: all those years have given us plenty of knowledge and insight into the world of video games.
+That’s not necessarily a bad thing though.
 The name Later Levels and tagline ‘XP comes with age’ seemed to sum that up rather nicely.

 How did the blog begin?

-As with most ridiculous ideas, it started after a conversation in a pub with a couple of friends one evening in February 2013.
-The blog was initially an attempt to review 1,001 video games – then gradually evolved into something more laidback when I realised how crazy that was.
-There’s more of that story on the about page.
+As with many ridiculous ideas, it started after a conversation in a pub with a couple of friends one evening in February 2013.
+The blog was initially an attempt to review 1,001 video games but then gradually evolved into something more laidback once I’d realised how crazy that was.
+There’s more of that story on the Press start page.

 Are you sure you’re not making any money from this?

-Later Levels has always been a project of love, adventure games and ice-cream.
-I don’t receive any income from what I do here and while I’d love to get rich from playing video games, meeting likeminded friends in the community is way more important.
-This is all covered in the code of ethics in the policy area.
+Later Levels has always been a project of love, point-and-clicks and ice-cream.
+I don’t receive any income from what I do here and it’s never been an incentive for me.
+Having a creative outlet and meeting likeminded friends in the blogging community is way more important.
+This is all covered in the code of ethics in the User guide area.

 How often do you post?